forestgrape/coronavirus/index.md

 The larger tend to fall to the ground since their movement is driven more by gravity (e.g. described in [tellier](#tellier)).

+Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking (section [exhaling particles](#exhaling-particles).
+In the upper respiratory tract there are viruses since particles exhaled from the lung are often [deposited](#depositions) in the upper respiratory tract.
+This is exploited for Covid-19 swab tests in the pharynx.

 Dry particulates get into the air either by the above conversion from aerosols, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
 Dirt can be from sedimented air particles on the floor or fomites or from faeces. [to check: vacuum cleaner particle filter size].  [to be improved and check if dirt is relevant]

-Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking [morawska](#morawska).
-In the upper respiratory tract there are viruses since particles exhaled from the lung are often [deposited](#depositions) in the upper respiratory tract.
-This is exploited for Covid-19 swab tests in the pharynx.

 <!--